sysulyccc/InceptionV2_to_Ascend/README.md

 # InceptionV2_to_Ascend
-The migration of inception V2 from GPU to NPU is realized.
+The repository will realize the migration of InceptionV2 from GPU to NPU